How to do your Metamask taxes in 2022

 When evaluating a transaction feel free to use Divly's crypto tax guides.
 Each country and local tax authority has its own rules on how transactions should be taxed.
 If you are using Divly, then we do attempt to match more complex decentralized trades automatically for you.
 This includes NFTs.
 Divly will also use tax logic suitable to your country.

 Metamask does not have a native export function.
-This means you can’t download your transaction history from Metamask, rather you need to use a blockchain explorer like Etherscan.
-You can download a file from Etherscan, Bscscan, Polygonscan or other blockchain explorers.
-If you are a developer you can use their API to automatically export the data.
+This means you can’t download your transaction history from Metamask, rather you need to use a blockchain explorer like Etherscan, Bscscan, Polygonscan, or other blockchain explorers.

 Transaction type | Automatic Import |